 The 6 most common faults

-Locate the filling loop (the flexible silver hose) underneath or near the boiler.Slowly open the one or two valves on the filling loop until you hear water entering the system.Watch the pressure gauge and close the valves tightly once the needle reaches between 1.0 and 1.5 bar.
+Locate the metal braided filling loop underneath or near the boiler.Slowly open the small handles on the valves until you hear water entering the system.Watch the pressure gauge and close the valves once the needle reaches between 1.0 and 1.5 bar.

 Based on parts cited in our fault code database.
 Your engineer will confirm what's actually needed after diagnosis.